-- NGRT: Reading comprehension, looking at fiction and non-fiction texts - Spelling: single word spelling test - CAT4: a general aptitude test, assessing ability rather than learning - Progress Test in English: all areas of English except writing spelling, grammar and comprehension - Progress Test in Maths: all areas on the Maths curriculum, including Mental Maths - Progress Test in Science: all areas of the Science curriculum
+- NGRT: Reading comprehension, looking at fiction and non-fiction texts - Spelling: Single word spelling test - CAT4: A general aptitude test, assessing ability rather than learning - Progress Test in English: All areas of English except writing spelling, grammar and comprehension - Progress Test in Maths: All areas on the Maths curriculum, including Mental Maths - Progress Test in Science: All areas of the Science curriculum

 In 2018/2019 The Pupils Attitudes to Self and School (PASS) assessment has also been included in Years 4 and 5.
+In Spring 2020, this assessment was rolled out to Year 2 - Year 6.